Dollars & Sense: Opportunities to Strengthen Southern Ontario’s Food System -

 9 MB (Download to print your own copy)

-- Ontarians adopting a healthier diet leads to higher consumer demand for fruits, vegetables, and some grains.
+- When Ontarians adopt a healthier diet, there is higher consumer demand for fruits, vegetables, and some grains.
 For example, if consumers moved to an ideal level of oat consumption in their diets, 241 jobs would be created and the province’s GDP would grow by more than $14.2 million.